View Database Activity in Database Visibility

 View Business Transaction Snapshot Correlated Database Details

-Available for Java or PHP applications and their relational database backends, snapshot correlation shows the details of queries executed by the business transaction.
+Available for Java, .NET, and PHP applications and their relational database backends, snapshot correlation shows the details of queries executed by the business transaction.
 It also shows the clients, sessions, and schemas in which those queries were executed.

 View Database Details